Sign choices in the AGM for genus two theta constants: Introduction

 Since AGM sequences with good sign choices converge quadratically, this gives an algorithm to \emph{invert} theta functions on~$\Fund_1$ with quasi-linear complexity in the output precision, at least for fixed~$\tau$.
 This method was already known to Gauss \cite[X.1, pp.\,184--206]{gauss_Werke1868}, and we recommend \cite[§3C]{cox_ArithmeticgeometricMeanGauss1984} for a historical exposition of Gauss's works on the AGM and elliptic functions.

-In order to compute theta functions at a given~$\tau\in\Fund_1$, the most efficient known method is to build a Newton scheme using this fast inversion algorithm.
+In order to compute theta functions at a given~$\tau\in\Fund_1$, the most efficient known method is to build a Newton scheme~\cite{dupont_FastEvaluationModular2011}, using the AGM method to invert theta constants.
 This yields a quasi-linear algorithm to compute genus~$1$ theta constants, whose complexity can be made uniform in~$\tau\in\Fund_1$ \cite[Thm.~5]{dupont_FastEvaluationModular2011}.